 - In the past two years, have you been hospitalized for any reason?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 Now at this point…

-We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of medical training and we’re certainly not doctors.
+We usually like to take a moment and remind folks that nobody here at IBUSA has any medical training, and we’re certainly not doctors.
 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like Chronic Bronchitis, find and qualify for the life insurance coverage that they are looking for.

-So, without further ado, let’s take a look at what kind of rates an individual who has been diagnosed arthritis might be able to qualify for!
+So, without further ado, let’s take a look at what kind of rates an individual who has been diagnosed with Chronic Bronchitis might be able to qualify for!

 What “rate” can I qualify for?